-For the use of Factor of Safety (FoS) for peat slopes a factor of 1.3 is considered appropriate when adopting conservative parameters.
-The results of the Q_NRA for the 19 No. Medium risk areas identified near to infrastructure indicate the following:
+For the use of FoS for peat slopes a factor of 1.3 is considered appropriate when adopting conservative parameters.
+The results of the Q_NRA for the 2 No. Medium risk areas identified within 25m of infrastructure indicate the following:

-- All locations returned resultant FoS values above 1.3 for the unloaded case ('cut track' conditions); - All locations returned resultant FoS values above 1.3 for the loaded case ('floating' conditions);
+Both locations returned resultant FoS values above 1.3 for unloaded 'cut track' conditions